House Ethics Committee releases scathing report on George Santos

 The Hill reached out to Santos for comment.

-Several New York Republicans have led the months-long effort to expel Santos, which has so far proven unsuccessful amid the ongoing Ethics and DOJ investigations.
+Several New York Republicans have led the months-long effort to expel Santos, which has so far proven unsuccessful amid the ongoing Ethics and Justice Department investigations.
 Without a formal conviction, even some Democrats have defended Santos’s right to remain in Congress, as other indicted lawmakers have done in years past.

-It remains unclear if the release of the Ethics report — which did not propose formal sanctions — will sway any of Santos’s defenders in either party.
-But the leaders of the expulsion effort are hoping that’s the case.
+Former Rep. Chris Collins (R-N.Y.), for instance, was indicted for insider trading in 2018 but remained in Congress for more than a year afterwards, winning reelection over that span.
+He resigned from Congress the same day he pleaded guilty to the charges, making expulsion unnecessary.

+More recently, in 2020, former Rep. Duncan Hunter (R-Calif.) also stepped down from Congress voluntarily, a month after pleading guilty to campaign finance fraud.
+Both he and Collins were sentenced to prison terms, though both were pardoned by former President Trump.

 “Many of my colleagues want to hang their hat on a report like that before they vote yes,” Rep. Nick LaLota (R-N.Y.) said Wednesday as the House was leaving Washington for the long holiday recess.

-House Minority Leader Hakeem Jeffries (D-N.Y.), who voted to expel Santos earlier this month, suggested this week that a formal sanctions recommendation from Ethics isn’t necessary to remove the controversial GOP freshman, as long as the committee’s report “clearly justifies expulsion.”
+House Minority Leader Hakeem Jeffries (D-N.Y.), who voted to expel Santos earlier this month, suggested this week that a formal sanctions recommendation from Ethics isn’t necessary to remove him, as long as the committee’s report “clearly justifies expulsion.”